NASA fuelling moon rocket for launch after leaks, hurricanes | Technology

 The debut of the Space Launch System rocket, known as SLS, had three test dummies but no astronauts inside the crew capsule on top, which NASA hoped to put into lunar orbit.

 This first test flight was expected to last three weeks, ending with a splashdown in the Pacific.
-NASA's top priority for the USD 4.1 billion mission is to verify the capsule's heat shield during re-entry, so four astronauts can strap in for the next moonshot in 2024.
+NASA's top priority for the $4.1 billion mission is to verify the capsule's heat shield during reentry, so four astronauts can strap in for the next moonshot in 2024.
 That would be followed by a two-person lunar landing in 2025.

 NASA last sent astronauts to the moon in December 1972, closing out the Apollo programme.